Australians love spending time outdoors, it’s our way of life. However this can result in sun-damage to your skin.

 Skin pigmentation, patchy spots can appear due to the cells in the skin making melanin being damaged, usually due to exposure to the sun.

-Sun spots or solar keratosis can also develop as a result of exposure to the sun’s UV rays.
+Sun spots or solar keratosis can develop as a result of exposure to the sun’s UV rays.
 These spots may be painful or itchy.
 Generally they are harmless but may develop into a type of skin cancer called squamous cell carcinoma (SCC) so it is best to have them checked by a doctor experienced in skin cancer and mole checks.
+We will often advise you have a skin cancer and mole check with one of our experienced skin cancer doctors before we treat pigmentation.

-Treatment will depend on the individual and will be discussed with you at your first consultation.
+Treatment options will be discussed with you at your first comprehensive skin consultation with our dermal team.

-Whilst there are a number of treatments available to treat sun-damaged skin, taking care while out in the sun is our number one secret to great skin.
+Whilst there are a number of treatments available to treat sun-damaged skin, taking care while out in the sun is one of our secrets to great skin.

 - Use sunscreen every day to protect the skin